When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Using Encrypted Messaging Services

-Standard SMS texting doesn’t use any encryption, so it can be monitored by anyone looking to drop in on your private conversations.
-Encrypted messaging services require encryption keys to read messages’ content, and no one apart from the sender and recipient will have this key.
+Standard SMS texting doesn’t use encryption, so it can be monitored by anyone looking to listen in on your private conversations.
+Encrypted messaging services require encryption keys to read messages’ content, and no one other than the sender and recipient will have this key.

 Some messaging services that claim to support end-to-end encryption include WhatsApp, Wickr, and Signal.
-Among these, the most prominent one is WhatsApp, which is owned by Facebook.
+The most prominent one is WhatsApp, which is owned by Facebook.

-We already know from the leaks by Snowden that the NSA has collected communications data from tech companies in the US like Facebook.
-This means that so-called “encrypted” services like Whatsapp that are owned by the data-sharing parent companies could also potentially be leaking information.
-For instance, the FBI was able to recover Signal and Whatsapp data from Trump's attorney's phone in 2018.
+From Snowden's leaks, we already know that the NSA has collected communications data from tech companies in the US like Facebook.
+This means that so-called “encrypted” services like WhatsApp could also potentially leak information.
+For instance, the FBI was able to recover Signal and WhatsApp data from Trump's attorney's phone in 2018.

 Using a Privacy-Focused Browser

-If you want maximum online protection, using the Tor browser might be your best bet.
+Using the Tor browser might be your best bet if you want maximum online protection.
 It is a good choice if you want to avoid fingerprinting on the Internet, as long as you use Tor’s standard settings.
 If you don’t install add-ons and stick to the default window sizing, it will be nearly impossible for someone to create your digital fingerprint.

-Regardless of the browser that you are using, it is important to follow some good privacy practices, such as:
+Regardless of the browser that you are using, it is essential to follow some good privacy practices, such as:

 Avoiding Sharing Personal Information

-This one might seem like a no-brainer, but it is best practice to avoid providing your personal information to people or services that you do not fully trust
+This one might seem like a no-brainer, but it is best practice to avoid providing personal information to people or services you do not fully trust

-Using an alias is a good way to hide your true name in many scenarios.
-You can also use throwaway email accounts, assumed addresses, and burner phones when you are registering for non-essential services so you can minimize sharing sensitive data.
+Using an alias is a good way to hide your actual name in many scenarios.
+To minimize sharing sensitive data, you can also use throwaway email accounts, assumed addresses, and burner phones when registering for non-essential services.

 These methods ensure the safety of your personal information even if the service provider leaks it to government agencies—or in the case of a data breach.
 Limiting what you share online can keep you safe from stalkers and reduce the risk of getting doxxed, especially on social media platforms and online marketplaces.